sefinek/gh-release-downloader/README.md

 # GitHub Release Downloader
 Downloads all assets and the source `.zip` file from GitHub releases into versioned folders.
 Also saves the release description as `README.md`.
 Useful for creating backups.
+MIT license.

 ## Clone
 ```bash